raikb/gerd/README.md

 * Advanced time series input checking

 ## Acknowledgments
-* Unit-commitment equations have been inspired by:
+* Unit-commitment equations and the example data have been inspired by:
   - Kerstin Dächert and Christoph Weber: Linear reformulations of the unit commitment problem, OR 2016 Hamburg, 1.9.2016
 * Many ideas, especially the rolling horizon optimization implementation, are taking from:
   - [Chi Kong Chyong, David Newbery and Thomas McCarty: A Unit Commitment and Economic Dispatch Model of the GB Electricity Market – Formulation and Application to Hydro Pumped Storage.
 2019, CWPE1968](http://www.econ.cam.ac.uk/research-files/repec/cam/pdf/cwpe1968.pdf)